I tried the 7 best Shopify live chat apps in 2026

 7. Re:amaze

 The Shopify integration is solid, letting you see and manage customer order info from the dashboard.
-Re:amaze is a really well-rounded choice for small to medium-sized stores that have outgrown a basic chat widget but aren't quite ready for an enterprise-level system.
+Re:amaze is a well-rounded choice for small to medium-sized stores that are looking for a unified system to manage their growing customer interactions.

 • Pros: